silverstripe/userhelp.silverstripe.org/README.md

  * Clone this repository to a LAMP server.
  * Install [Composer](http://userhelp.silverstripe.org/framework/en/installation/composer)
  * After installing composer run `composer install --prefer-source` to grab the modules.
- * Run "make update" to check out the repositories from which is builds the docs (this will take a while the first time)
+ * Run the docs crontask in the browser `dev/tasks/UpdateDocsCronTask` to check out the documentation repositories, which builds the docs (this will take a while the first time it is run) and then updates the Lucene search index.
+If you have sake installed then run the build tasks directly, first run `sake dev/tasks/UpdateTask flush=1` and then run `sake dev/tasks/RebuildLuceneDocsIndex flush=1` to rebuild the search index.
  * Make sure to flush the cache for markdown content to show up

 ## Source Documentation Files

-Documentation for each module is stored on the filesystem via a full git clone of the module to the `src/` subdirectory.
+Documentation for each module is stored on the filesystem via a full git clone of the module to the `assets/src/` subdirectory.
 These checkouts are ignored from this repository to allow for easier updating and to keep this project small.
 For the main documentation a branch is used for each minor version of SilverStripe CMS.

-To update or download the source documentation at any time run the following make command in your terminal:
+To update or download the source documentation at any time run the following BuildTask command with sake:

 	cd /Sites/userhelp.silverstripe.org/
-	make update
+	sake dev/tasks/UpdateTask flush=1

-`make update` will call bin/update.sh to download / update each module as listed in the bin/update.sh file.
-This will also create a search index and reindex the documentation so that searching works (part of the docsviewer module that uses Lucene search).
+This build task will download / update each module as listed in the `app/_config/docs-repositories.yml` file.
+Running `sake dev/tasks/RebuildLuceneDocsIndex flush=1` will also create a search index and reindex the documentation so that searching works (part of the docsviewer module that uses Lucene search).

-Once the `make update` command has executed and downloaded the latest files, those files are registered along with the module version the folder relates to. through the `app/_config/docsviewer.yml` file.
+Once the build task has executed and downloaded the latest files, those files are registered along with the module version the folder relates to. through the `app/_config/docsviewer.yml` file.